isaac-councill/incubator-storm/README.markdown

+This is an experimental fork to enable SSL communication among workers.
+It is based on the 0.9.0 storm branch for compatibility with storm-mesos, so edits will be found in the 0.9.0-ssl branch.
+To play with it, clone the 0.9.0-ssl branch and set the following configuration:

+storm.messaging.transport: "backtype.storm.messaging.netty.Context"
+storm.keystore.file: "your_keystore.jks"  # Must be JKS.
+storm.keystore.password: your_keystore_pass
+storm.certificate.password: your_cert_pass

+---

 Storm is a distributed realtime computation system.
 Similar to how Hadoop provides a set of general primitives for doing batch processing, Storm provides a set of general primitives for doing realtime computation.
-Storm is simple, can be used with any programming language, [is used by many companies](https://github.com/nathanmarz/storm/wiki/Powered-By), and is a lot of fun to use!
+Storm is simple, can be used with any programming language, [is used by many companies](http://storm-project.net/documentation/Powered-By.html), and is a lot of fun to use!

-The [Rationale page](https://github.com/nathanmarz/storm/wiki/Rationale) on the wiki explains what Storm is and why it was built.
+The [Rationale page](http://storm-project.net/documentation/Rationale.html) explains what Storm is and why it was built.
 [This presentation](http://vimeo.com/40972420) is also a good introduction to the project.

 Storm has a website at [storm-project.net](http://storm-project.net).
 Follow [@stormprocessor](https://twitter.com/stormprocessor) on Twitter for updates on the project.

 ## Documentation

-Documentation and tutorials can be found on the [Storm wiki](http://github.com/nathanmarz/storm/wiki).
+Documentation and tutorials can be found on the [Storm website](http://storm-project.net/documentation/Home.html).

+Developers and contributors should also take a look at our [Developer documentation](DEVELOPER.md).

 ## Getting help